spidersocks/unified-backend/content/en/faq/homework_policy.md

 - Primary (P1–P6): about 30–60 minutes total (adjusted for appropriate challenge).
 We recommend splitting; complete before the next lesson.
 - Independence: Homework reinforces taught material; children should be able to complete it independently.
 Teachers provide regular feedback and comments.

+### Why do we have reading assignments?
+Reading assignments help children practise pronunciation, pacing, and intonation.
+Teachers can provide feedback, which helps children learn more efficiently.

 If you need adjustments to homework volume or format, please contact our staff:
 Phone +852 2537 9519; WhatsApp +852 5118 2819; Email info@decoders-ls.com